SalomePlatform/yacs/doc/principes.rst

   branches).
 Most of a time, the optimization process is sequential so the number of branches will be 1, but in some cases it is possible to parallelize the process so the number  of branches will be greater than 1.
 - **algoResults**, an output port that gives the results of the optimization algorithm

+To create this type of node:

+- from the GUI, see :ref:`optimizerloop_node`
+- in a XML file, see :ref:`xml_optimizerloop`
+- from python interface, see :ref:`py_optimizerloop`